-Exploring Lake Titicaca [‘Grey Puma’ in Quechuan – the ancient language of the Inca’s], the largest lake in South America and highest navigable lake in the world, was the highlight of our time in Puno in Peru (click here to read about the Bolivian side of Lake Titicaca).
-Unspoilt sandy beaches, ancient ceremonies to Pachamama, beautiful customary dancing & weaving, real connections with locals, authentic floating islands and stunning landscapes – These are just a few of the benefits is we got when we opted for an ‘off-the-beaten-track’ trip with Edgar Adventures.
+Exploring Lake Titicaca [‘Grey Puma’ in Quechuan – the ancient language of the Inca’s], the largest lake in South America and highest navigable lake in the world, was one of the highlights of our time in Puno in Peru (read about the Bolivian side of Lake Titicaca).
+Unspoiled sandy beaches, ancient ceremonies to Pachamama, beautiful customary dancing & weaving, real connections with locals, authentic floating islands and stunning landscapes – These are just a few of the benefits is we got when we opted for an ‘off-the-beaten-track’ trip with Edgar Adventures.

-Our faster boat takes less than a hour to reach our destination while their’s would take 3, and we are only going to see 15% of this ridiculously huge lake!
+Our faster boat takes less than an hour to reach our destination while their’s would take 3, and we are only going to see 15% of this ridiculously huge lake!
 Found at 3809 meters above sea level Lake Titicaca was formed by ancient tectonic forces when the Nazca plate collided into the American and the lake today is still filled with a wide variety of primitive, endemic fish.
 It is feed by 7 glacial rivers and has only one outlet on the Bolivian side which keeps the lake level fairly consistent year-round – Only 1 meter variation year round between the wet and dry season.

-Famed for their textile production and Taquile Island knitting theyre even recognised by UNESCO for their Intangible Cultural Heritage.
+Famed for their textile production and Taquile Island knitting they’re even recognized by UNESCO for their Intangible Cultural Heritage.
 Edgar Adventures got us away from the crowds, visiting the most secluded and scenic section of Taquile Island to meet with the village leader, joining in with dancing and music and introducing us to everyone we met along the way (including little Franklin – isn’t he adorable!)

-On Taquile we were introduced to much of the traditions and culture of the people here – descended from Incas!
+On Taquile, we were introduced to much of the traditions and culture of the people here – descended from Incas!
 There are far too many stories to relay but one is that all men on the island must be able to knit and make their wives skirts and shawls.
-Based on the clothing worn here – hat colour, skirt and pom-pom size – you can tell a persons relationship status too!
+Based on the clothing worn here – hat color, skirt and pom-pom size – you can tell a person’s relationship status too!
 No need for Facebook I guess then!

-As I said, this textile tradition is even recognised by UNESCO as being of importance.
+As I said, this textile tradition is even recognized by UNESCO as being of importance.
 If you are in the market for a souvenir that will last a lifetime this is the place!
-Also I should note that these communities receive no money from the government and all the infrastructure, schooling, health faculties on the island are from the entrance tickets to the island and sale of textiles!
+Also, I should note that these communities receive no money from the government and all the infrastructure, schooling, health faculties on the island are from the entrance tickets to the island and sale of textiles!
 Needless to say I was impressed at this level of self-sufficiency and outlook on life.

 On offer here is a unique chance for cultural interaction and exchange, and the opportunity to appreciate the stunning panoramas of this peaceful island in peace!
 If you look around Puno you will be offered plenty of low-cost budget tours on the aforementioned ‘slow boats’ but if you do last the 6 hour return boat trip you will be met not by magic but a paradise lost as in the north of the island where a small community decided to embrace mass tourism and now has over 500 people visit daily and 35 restaurants!

 You might also be interested in:

 We enjoyed this delicious and uncommon meal with pristine views over Lake Titicaca.
-While potatoes, fish and meat may be common in Peru, these flavours were anything but due to the underground oven cooking method.
+While potatoes, fish and meat may be common in Peru, these flavors were anything but due to the underground oven cooking method.
 It was such a privilege to be able to experience this traditional dish of Peruvian cuisine usually reserved for sacred days and gatherings.

 They have lived in this manner for over 700 years and interestinly speak Amyra, a pre-Inca language while the inhabitants of Taquile speak Quechan.
 There are also many interesting differences between the two groups of people living so close to each other – in terms of culture, economic outlook, and development.
 But I’ll leave you to explore and draw conclusions yourself!

 The people living here used reeds for everything, in any way imaginable – building, mattresses, paper, boats, soups and even alcohol.
 Its truly astonishing.
 I was fascinated by the construction techniques and ingenuity shown by these people, centuries upon centuries of living in the middle of this expansive lake.

 Sadly however, life expectancy of people here along with eduction levels, is much lower than the mainland and that of Taquile Island.
 Most of the hundreds of closer villages have given up this way of life and now only commute out daily for tourists – personally I found the way of life hard and a little sad, so perhaps this trend is for the best.
 After this stop it was back to mainland, my head full of new knowledge and questions, and a new appreciation for different ways of life.